erwinsot/erwinsot/README.md

 # Hi There 👋

 ## I'm Erwin
-🖥️ I'm a Systems and Computer Engineer with a specialized focus on backend development using Java and Spring Boot.
+🍀I'm a Systems and Computer Engineer with a specialized focus on backend development using Java and Spring Boot.
 I enjoy creating robust and efficient applications that meet client needs.
-I have experience in designing and implementing RESTful APIs, as well as integrating with both relational and non-relational databases.
+I have experience in designing and implementing RESTful APIs, as well as integrating with both relational and non-relational databases. 🍃

 - 🌿**Programming Languages:** Java ♨️, JavaScript
 - **Backend Frameworks and Technologies:** </> Spring Boot, Spring MVC, Hibernate